yashraj-shri17/Momenta-Audio-Deepfake-Detection/research_selection.md

 2. **Deep Learning-Based End-to-End Countermeasures** for its direct approach and robust generalization.
 3. **Compression & Channel Augmentation** for its focus on real-world audio quality and its applicability in varying communication platforms.

-These models offer a balance between performance, real-world applicability, and computational efficiency.
+These models offer a balance between performance real-world applicability, and computational efficiency.
 Future research and development can focus on optimizing these models for even better real-time performance in dynamic and noisy environments.